‘Vanishingly small’ chance Sunak can cut NHS waiting lists by election, warn experts

 Meanwhile, Sir Tony Blair used the 75 th anniversary to warn that the NHS would “continue down a path of decline” without greater involvement of the private sector.

-The former Labour PM patients should be allowed to pay to speed up access to healthcare, and said the NHS App has opened the door to partnership with the private sector in “ways that were not possible before”.
+The former Labour PM said patients should be allowed to pay to speed up access to healthcare, and said the NHS App has opened the door to partnership with the private sector in “ways that were not possible before”.

-But Mr Streeting made clear he “does not agree” with Sir Tony’s suggestion that some people should be able to pay to use NHS services.
+But Mr Streeting made it clear that he “does not agree” with Sir Tony’s suggestion that some people should be able to pay to use NHS services.
 The shadow health secretary said the UK “already has a two-tier system”, adding that “people who can afford it are paying to go private and those who can’t are being left behind”.

 Join our commenting forum